Why not join our Communications Team as a volunteer photographer – help us document what we do and how we raise funds…

 Trustees are responsible for setting strategies; overseeing the correct running of the organisation to carry out its aims through the policies and procedures laid down, whilst conforming to charity law; line managing the Chief Executive through the chair; attending trustee meetings which allows trustees to stay in touch with what is going on and to make informed decisions about matters brought before them – by the Chief Executive.

 As well as assisting in all areas of the Hospice environment, volunteers with specialist skills offer something extra special to our services.
 Many people have offered their time as calligraphists, complimentary therapists, electrical testers, hairdressers, financial advisers and chaplaincy helpers.
+We also have a small team of volunteer photographers who help document the day to day activities in the Hospice, provide photographs for our annual Hospice Calendar and who attend events to take photographs which we use in our promotional materials.
 In addition to completing tasks, volunteers also help to promote the services the Hospice offers and the funding needs by speaking at events and community engagements in the area.